“Stupid, stupid, stupid!” were the words that went through my head once I realized that I was the source of red haze in the otherwise pristine water.

-His name was Russ, and he worked at one of the resorts nearby.
+His name was Russel, and he worked at one of the resorts nearby.
 He drove as if the roads were his own, taking serious turns at 50 mph or so, and the g-forces were palpable.
 “Just what I need,” I thought.
 “My heart rate to go up more…”

 Yet despite his tendency to drive with a kind of reckless abandon that is normally reserved for off-road racing, we somehow arrived at my destination unscathed.
 In fact, I scarcely could believe we arrived as soon as we did.
 Maybe it was the blood loss at this point, but it was almost as though he knew a secret route to the south end of the city.

 I waved him farewell in abundant thanks and waddled into my Couchsurfing host’s house.
 I called out to see if anyone was around, and a melanin-bespeckled woman with a warm smile appeared at the top of the stairs.
-It was Julie, my host’s mother, and she graciously provided everything I needed to clean the wound, including a really cool hydrogen peroxide sprayer.
+It was Jeanette, my host’s mother, and she graciously provided everything I needed to clean the wound, including a really cool hydrogen peroxide sprayer.

 After taking a shower, I felt reborn, confident, and thankful to everyone who had helped me.
 Because of the kindness of people I had only recently met, I was patched up and on the road to healing.
-Julie and I talked until past 9PM, and the funny thing about it is that if I hadn’t gone out, I may not have stayed up that late and stumbled into the best introduction to Hawaii that I could ever ask for.
+Jeanette and I talked until past 9PM, and the funny thing about it is that if I hadn’t gone out, I may not have stayed up that late and stumbled into the best introduction to Hawaii that I could ever ask for.